girder/slicer_package_manager/docs/index.rst

 * Each release folder contain application packages (installers for the different platforms), and an ``extensions`` folder containing a flat list of extension packages.

-* Each extension packages is associated with metadata like application revision, extension revision, operating system and architecture,
+* Each extension packages is associated with metadata like application revision, extension revision, operating system and architecture...

 The diagram below represents the organization::